ForgeRock/tntp-pingone-credentials/docs/FindWallets/Readme.md

 ## Outputs

-None
+`pingOneWalletId` - The PingOne digital wallet ID.
+`pingOneApplicationInstanceId` - The Application Instance ID of the digital wallet where the credential was stored.
+`pingOneActiveWallets` - The PingOne User's active digital wallets.`

 ## Outcomes

 `Success`
-All configured checks passed.
+All digital wallets were found and returned

 `Not Found`
-No digital wallet was found to remove.
+No digital wallet was found.

 `Failure`
-There was an error during the Wallet Find process
+There was an error during the process of finding the wallet.

 ## Troubleshooting